The Story in Brief

 Should You Read First?

 Yes — emphatically.
 Beloved is a novel about the experience of reading it; its style is inseparable from its meaning.
-Morrison's prose enacts what it describes.
-The fragmentation, the repetition, the withholding of information, the sudden shifts in perspective — these are not obstacles to the story but the story itself.
-The novel asks you to experience trauma's disruption of time and memory, not just to observe it.
+The fragmented structure, the circling repetitions, the sudden shifts in perspective — these are not decorative choices but the novel's method of representing trauma.
+The film is earnest and historically important, but it's working from a novel that was always going to resist adaptation.